-Jerri's monograph, 'Ritual, Rapture and Remorse: a study of tarantism and pizzica in Salento' (Peter Lang, 2010) has received two awards: a special citation for the de la Torre Bueno prize awarded by the Society of Dance History Scholars in America; and runner-up for the Katherine Briggs Award, 2010.
+I conducted an extensive study of the music and dance ritual of tarantism in Southern Italy, resulting in a monograph, 'Ritual, Rapture and Remorse: a study of tarantism and pizzica in Salento' (Peter Lang, 2010) which has received two awards: a special citation for the de la Torre Bueno prize awarded by the Society of Dance History Scholars in America; and runner-up for the Katherine Briggs Award, 2010.

 Bodymind in training and performance, and the work of Michael Chekhov

 This work examines ways in which an understanding of the connection between body and mind can be of benefit to the performer.
 Much of the theoretical underpinning is based in Buddhist philosophy and practice, as well as training in Eastern practices such as yoga and martial arts.
 There is a focus on the work of Russian theatre practitioner Michael Chekhov (1891-1955) which examines his exercises that develop an embodied approach to the imagination for the actor.
 This research encompasses both practice-based work and written research, and is also a key basis for Jerri’s teaching within the Department.

 - 'As the shadow follows the body”: examining Chekhov’s creation of character through “Eastern” practices' in The Michael Chekhov Reader, eds Autant-Mathieu and Meerzon, Routledge, 2015

 - Michael Chekhov and the Studio in Dartington: the re-membering of a tradition’, in Pitches J (ed) The Russians in Britain: British Theatre and the Influence of the Russian Tradition of Acting, Routledge, 2012

 - 'Theatre and the Senses', presentation and workshop with Tom Cornford at Shakespeare's Globe Theatre, London, November 2011